Mobile Food Collective (MFC)

 of Architectural Practice.

-In response to growing public interest and awareness of the social, economic, and health benefits associated with local food production, Archeworks developed a family of flexible mobile structures that inspire people to play a more active role in the origin, growth and preparation of fresh foods, and to create a more participatory food culture.
-The ReBuilding Exchange, a newly launched non-profit, donated recycled building materials to build the Mobile Food Collective (MFC), a full-scale prototype that will be permanently based at the Comer Center.
+Archeworks developed a family of flexible mobile structures in response to growing public interest and awareness of the social, economic, and health benefits associated with local food production.
+The mobile structures worked to inspire people to play a more active role in the origin, growth and preparation of fresh foods, and to create a more participatory food culture.
+The ReBuilding Exchange donated recycled building materials to build the Mobile Food Collective (MFC), a full-scale prototype developed in collaboration with youth at the Gary Comer Youth Center.
 Students worked on steel fabrication of the prototype with Crosstree Metals.

-The MFC travels to nearby neighborhoods via a fleet of bike-operated modular units to engage residents in interactive educational programs related to sustainable local food production and preparation.
+The MFC traveled to nearby neighborhoods via a fleet of bike-operated modular units to engage residents in interactive educational programs related to sustainable local food production and preparation.

-Beginning in Fall 2011, our Mobile Food Collective (MFC) is now an integral part of year-round urban agriculture education programs offered by Growing Power – a nationally recognized pioneer in grassroots urban food systems.
-The MFC is based at Iron Street Urban Farm in Bridgeport, and will provide a dynamic platform for public engagement as Growing Power expands its educational outreach in many ‘food desert’ neighborhoods, including several public housing communities.
-We are especially excited that teens from across the city who are part of Growing Power’s Youth Corps, an entrepreneurial youth development program, will use the MFC fleet in their role as healthy food ambassadors.
+Beginning in Fall 2011, the Mobile Food Collective (MFC) has played an integral part of year-round urban agriculture education programs offered by Growing Power – a nationally recognized pioneer in grassroots urban food systems.
+The MFC is based at Iron Street Urban Farm in Bridgeport, and provides a dynamic platform for public engagement as Growing Power expands its educational outreach in many ‘food desert’ neighborhoods, including several public housing communities.
+Growing Power’s Youth Corps, an entrepreneurial youth development program, uses the MFC fleet in their role as healthy food ambassadors.